top of page

 Help Us Meet New Challenges

-As the holiday season and the winter months approach, more of our neighbors are facing new and increasing challenges just to put food on the table.
+As the spring and summer months approach, more of our neighbors are facing new and increasing challenges just to put food on the table.

-Our community is currently weathering a "Triple Threat" of policy changes and economic pressures that are pushing working families to the breaking point:
+Our community is currently weathering a combination of policy changes and economic pressures that are pushing working families to the breaking point:

-New SNAP Restrictions & Benefit Cuts: New federal rules have both restricted access and reduced monthly benefit amounts for the Supplemental Nutrition Assistance Program (SNAP).
-With 10% of our households relying on SNAP to bridge the gap, these permanent cuts have pulled the safety net out from under our most vulnerable neighbors—including households with children and the elderly.
+• Reductions in SNAP & Food Assistance: Recent rules have restricted access and reduced monthly benefit amounts for the Supplemental Nutrition Assistance Program (SNAP).
+With 10% of our households relying on SNAP to bridge the gap, these cuts have pulled the safety net out from under our most vulnerable neighbors—including households with children and the elderly.

-Rising Grocery Prices: The cost of putting food on the table continues to climb.
-Prices for essential items like meat, dairy, and produce remain at record highs and are continuing to rise.
-This sustained pressure means that a family's weekly budget simply buys far less food than it used to.
+• Rising Grocery Prices: The cost of putting food on the table continues to climb.
+Prices for essential items like meat, dairy, and produce remain at record highs, meaning a family's weekly budget simply buys far less food than it used to.

 When the safety net weakens, people turn to local pantries like ours.
 We are the last line of defense, but as the need continues to grow, we cannot hold the line alone.